LinkWellNodes/Documentation/docs/services/direct-request-jobs/testnets/Binance-Testnet-Jobs.md

 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';

-# Binance Testnet Jobs
+# Binance Testnet Data Feeds

 Binance Smart Chain's testnet is a test environment for BNB Smart Chain mainnet network, run by the BNB Chain development community.

-Please see below for our Chainlink direct request job offerings on the Binance-Testnet network.
-All testnet jobs are free to use, and do not require you to fund your contracts with the LINK token.
+Please see below for our Chainlink data feed offerings ('**jobs**') on the Binance-Testnet network.
+All testnet data feeds are free to use, and do not require you to fund your contracts with the LINK token.
 If you run into any trouble, we are here to help!
 Head on over to our [Discord server](https://discord.gg/AJ66pRz4), or feel free to contact us [here](https://linkwellnodes.io/Home.html#contact-us "Contact LinkWell Nodes")!

 ### Select the type of data that you need: